danpeig/node-red-meshtastic-msg/README.md

 This node was created by [Daniel BP](http://www.danbp.org) and is available under the MIT license.

 ## Version history
+- **1.7 (18/05/2025)**
+    - Updated `@meshtastic/js` version to **2.6.0-0**: this should fix some loop and HTTP connection errors.
+	- Updated README.md based on user frequent questions.
+    - Tested/validated with the following version of the device firmware: **2.5.18.9**.
+	- Tested/validated with the following version of Node-RED: 4.0.9 (docker)
 - **1.6 (27/01/2025)**
     - Updated `@meshtastic/js` version to **2.5.9-3**: this should fix some loop and HTTP connection errors.
 	- Updated README.md based on user frequent questions.